training & EDUCATion

 LEVEL II: ADVANCED DESIGN & CONSTRUCTION

 This course builds upon LEVEL I to encourage creativity within sound risk management strategies when planning, designing and constructing new trails & new trail networks.
-In LEVEL II, we introduce participants to industry resources for plotting and terrain assessment.
+In LEVEL II, we introduce participants to invaluable industry resources for plotting and terrain assessment.
 The course provides an overview of network design principles to create dynamic networks that provide diversity, progression and challenge.
 We cover regulatory requirements for signage and design as governed by BC Provincial regulations (and other relevant standards/guidelines) to ensure Duty of Care is upheld.
-Participants also learn technical skills for soil and slope analysis as part of the planning process.
-A Field Guide is provided that includes charts of regulatory requirements, guidelines, standards, gradients, classifications, current Best Management Practices, summarized design principles and a series of construction schematics.
+Participants will learn the technical skills for soil and slope analysis as part of the planning process.

-In Day 2, advanced wood construction techniques are taught.
+In Day 2, advanced wood construction techniques are the focus.
 Participants are provided with hard copy illustrations for advanced joinery, TTFs, retainers and bridge construction.
-Schematics are included in the Field Guide for a number of TTF models and advanced features.
+Schematics are included in the Field Guide for a number of TTF models and advanced features/techniques.
 Comprehensive TTF guidelines and professional standards are also included in quick reference tables.
 Government regulations and legalities are discussed including professional management strategies to minimize liability exposure and to effectively manage risk through signage, design and current regulatory requirements.
-A professional safety briefing to manage volunteer groups is provided to complete the curriculum.

 Applicable to: MTB Advanced Design & Construction.